zturtlle/Anish-Bluestamp-Portfolio/index.md

 ![Schematics](Schematics.JPG)

 # Code
-Here's where you'll put your code.
 The syntax below places it into a block of code.
 Follow the guide [here]([url](https://www.markdownguide.org/extended-syntax/)) to learn how to customize it to your project needs.

 ```python
 import cv2